BelugaHaechi/US-International-Scientific-Keyboard/README.md

 🟦 _Blue keycaps:_ The key is used to control the shift states relevant to this layout.

 ![overview](/assets/keyboard-layout.png)

-## Quick Start Guide
-Setting up this keyboard on your computer is very simple!

-1. (_Optional_) Be logged in to an Administrator account on your computer.
-Configuring the keyboard will require Administrator permission.
-2. Download [the latest release](https://github.com/BelugaHaechi/US-International-Scientific-Keyboard/releases/latest) to any directory on your computer.
-   > **Note:** The releases will be named `KBDUSS` + a two-digit version code.
-We will use `KBUSS**` to represent this below.
-3. Open the folder, and run the program `setup.exe` in the folder.
-Do not alter or delete any other files in the folder.
-4. Follow the setup instructions that will pop up.
-At some point, you will be asked for Administrator permission; please allow to continue.
-5. Now the keyboard is installed on your computer!
-The last step is to enable the layout in Settings.
-	- Open Settings on your computer.
-	- Navigate to `Time & language > Language & region > Keyboards` (this may differ slightly for various Windows versions).
-	- Select `Add a keyboard`, and select `US-International and Scientific keyboard` in the drop-down menu.
-	- (_Optional_) You can now disable the original `US keyboard (QWERTY)`, since its functions could be completely replaced by the new keyboard.
-6. Congratulations!
-You are now all set to use the US International Scientific keyboard on your computer.

-> **Tip:** You may wish to retain the `KBDUSS**` folder, because it could be used to repair/uninstall the keyboard layout on your computer.

-## Update / Uninstallation Guide
-Uninstallation of the keyboard layout is also simple.
-You may wish to do so, if:
-1. There is a new version of the keyboard available, and you will need to uninstall the previous version before installing the new one.
-Yes, minor improvements may be made to the layout upon request, feel free to post your ideas in Issues.
-2. The keyboard layout doesn't work as intended on your device.
-If so, you may wish to reinstall the layout.
-3. You wish to discard the layout for any reason :( Sad, but you are free to do so.

-To uninstall the keyboard layout, simply revisit the `KBDUSS**` folder, and run `setup.exe` again.
-This time you would be prompted to repair or uninstall the keyboard layout, and select the action as you wish.
-Administrator permission may be required again.

-> **Warning:** There is a known issue that the keyboard layout will not be compeletely removed.
-Don't worry – this does not affect normal usage of other keyboard layouts.
-You may be able to still find the name of the layout in the keyboard layout list of your computer in Settings, but if you add the layout, it will not appear in layout selection for actual use.
-In other words, a "ghost" placeholder of the layout will remain in the list.
-In the system files the keyboard layout's `.dll` configuration is deleted, but it is still registered somewhere as a blank case.

 ## Core Design Ideas
 1. __Complete compatibility with plain keyboards.__ _The US QWERTY keyboard layout remains unchanged_, and all extensions are "hidden" in the `AltGr` (`Alt` + `Ctrl`) and `AltGr` + `Shift` (`Ctrl` + `Alt` + `Shift`) shift states.
 Therefore it will be just an ordinary layout under normal use, and fits with its positioning as a "keyboard extension".